 Lodging & Transportation: $300

-You’ve got to stay somewhere!
-When you’re setting up your room block, ask if the hotel offers a free stay for the couple if a minimum number of rooms is met, which could leave your $300 budget for a fab getaway car and shuttles for your guests.
+You’ve got to stay somewhere.
+When you’re setting up your room block, ask if the hotel offers a free stay for the couple if a minimum number of rooms is met, which could leave you $300 in your budget for a fab getaway car and shuttles for your guests.
 Staying in the same place where you’re getting married?
-Use this to upgrade to a suite for the night!
+Use this to upgrade to a suite for the night.